netfirms/staycal/README.md

 Initial user journey:
 - Visit / → click Register to create an account.
-- Go to /app/homestays/ → create a Homestay and set it active.
+- Go to /app/homestays/ → create a Property and set it active.
 - Go to /app/rooms/ → add rooms (optionally set default_rate).
 - Go to /app → use the calendar to select dates and create bookings.
 - Manage Bookings at /app/bookings/; edit status, dates, price, etc.